anthill/open-moulinette/insee/README.md

 ## Data for IRIS

-This script will dowload and concatenate all the features from many Insee's files in one clean csv.
+This script dowload and concatenate all the features from many Insee's files in one clean csv (more than 650 actually).

 For some files, we add a feature `nb_name_of_feature` witch is an aggregate all feature (example : sum all médical fonction).